 Papers seeking agreement to policy/approval for additional resources to implement that policy should be submitted to the Cabinet committee responsible for that area of government activity.

-The Cabinet committee may refer such papers to the Cabinet Committee on State Sector Reform and Expenditure Control (SEC) for decisions on the financial aspects, if they would benefit from SEC’s scrutiny.
+The Cabinet committee may refer such papers to the Cabinet Government Administration and Expenditure Review Committee (GOV) for decisions on the financial aspects, if they would benefit from GOV’s scrutiny.

 The correct drafting of financial recommendations is essential to record accurately Cabinet’s financial decisions.
 These decisions provide Cabinet’s authority for changes to appropriations, expenditure, and the use of Imprest Supply.
-Cabinet Office circular CO (15) 4 Proposals with Financial Implications and Financial Authorities, contains further guidance.
+The circular Proposals with Financial Implications and Financial Authorities [CO (18) 2] contains further guidance.